More women should head S’pore universities, organisations: Ex-MP

 “What about other female academics we have?
 They are competent and capable, but why do we not have them in the senior management of our universities?”

-It was held at the Sands Expo and Convention Centre on Monday.
+The session was held at the Sands Expo and Convention Centre on Monday.

 She added that rewarding people based on their academic achievements alone can unintentionally reward them for their circumstances, such as their social connections and capital.

-A meritocracy which is inclusive and representative should look past previous academic achievement and embrace diversity, as well as look at the circumstances that people have lived through which may have diminished their opportunities, she said.
+A meritocracy that is inclusive and representative should look past previous academic achievement and embrace diversity, as well as look at the circumstances that people have lived through which may have diminished their opportunities, she said.

-Replying to a question from the audience about whether government scholarships, such as the prestigious Public Service Commission (PSC) scholarships, should review their selection processes to be more inclusive, Dr Intan and Ms Yeo said the PSC has come a long way and now offers scholarships to candidates from a wider section of academic backgrounds.
+Replying to a question from the audience about whether government scholarships, such as the prestigious Public Service Commission scholarships, should review their selection processes to be more inclusive, Dr Intan and Ms Yeo said the commission has come a long way and now offers scholarships to candidates from a wider section of academic backgrounds.